 1. The Fuller Rd. site, hemmed in as it is by park land and the hospitals – foregoes the opportunity for a genuine urban railroad hub, bustling like all good train stations with all sorts of collateral mixed uses, activity and life.
 The Depot Street site could be surrounded with existing and, more importantly, new development by DTE’s selected developers on its large, open and well-located site.
 (This large, high density TOD site would offer a timely development alternative to the diminishing opportunities for development of D1 sites downtown.)
 Moreover, the station can be serviced by not one, but two major streets, providing the critical capacity of drop-off/pick-up and entrances on two levels.
-As for the issue of Depot Street backing up at rush hour, there’s sufficient width west of the B’way Bridge for another lane on Depot St., which could switch direction depending on time of day to accommodate rush hours.
+As for the issue of Depot Street backing up at rush hour, there’s suffcient width west of the B’way Bridge for another lane on Depot St., which could switch direction depending on time of day to accommodate rush hours.

 2. The Fuller Rd. site is located on what I have described as the single, long, attenuated umbilical cord that connects two large parts of Ann Arbor separated by the Huron River Valley.
 (The fact that it’s a road rather than a street, immediately brings into immediate question whether it’s a suitably urban site for what should be an intensive, lively, mixed-use station area.)
 It’s a busy vehicular thoroughfare, with heavy congestion multiple times per day and a bottleneck at Maiden Lane.
 I shudder to think about how congested it will be with up to ten daily trains plus an unknown number of commuter trains in either direction loading and unloading numerous passengers – not to mention up to 1300 parked cars loaded and discharged on Fuller Rd., on top of the additional buses, taxis, transit vans, cyclists and pedestrians.
 I fail to see how a traffic circle can mitigate such heavy vehicular traffic, and there is not the space for a grade-separated intersection.
 Nor will additional travel lanes on Fuller work, because three lane roundabouts don’t function well and are dangerous.
 This means that the Fuller Rd. site is limited to only four lanes of through traffic, vs. a total of five, possibly six, lanes on Depot and Broadway.
 That’s a significant difference in capacity, especially when you consider there are twice as many sidewalks and more capacity for bike lanes.
 The Maiden-Fuller intersection will surely become an irreparable, much lamented choke point – one of the worst, perhaps the worst – in AA.
 It will be a notorious nightmare as Amtrak and MDOT ramp up their service.

 (As for the thousands of UM Medical Center employees, patients and visitors, they could take a short rail shuttle from the Depot Street site.
-Or commuter trains could stop at both the Depot St. station, and much smaller station or a covered platform at the Fuller Rd. stop)
+Or commuter trains could stop at both the Depot St. station, and a much smaller station or a covered platform at the Fuller Rd. stop)

 3. The two acceptable Depot Street options (2A and 2B), both of which the FRA determined had no environmental consequences, are closer to downtown, with the obvious connectivity to thousands of jobs, residences, stores, institutions and other destinations.
 It is also true that many people work and visit near the medical complex, but it is not clear that Amtrak trains will accommodate many of their commutation budgets and schedules.
 Commuter rail is more likely to be used, but like Amtrak, it is limited in its catchment area for hospital employees, whereas week-long commuters to or from Chicago, etc. could live and work in or near the TOD.